 Google’s mission is to provide the user with the most useful and relevant results.
-That’s why it’s essential to align your content and a keywords strategy with what your target audience wants to see.
+That’s why, it’s essential to align your content and a keywords strategy with what your target audience wants to see.

 You need to provide outstanding and valuable content that will interest your audience and/or solve their problems.
 Google won’t rank in the first pages content that is not outstanding and doesn’t help users to find the information they are searching for.

 You can launch a blog where you publish articles on topics that are interesting to your target audience and respond to their needs.
-Or you might provide tutorials or answers to different questions.
+You should also consider providing tutorials or answers to different questions.

 You Have Duplicated Content on Your Website

 Duplicate content is when the same or similar web page is accessible at different URLs.
 Imagine it like having two copies of the same book.
 You don’t need them both, righ?

-The canonical tag prevents search engines from determining certain pages as duplicate content.
-When you set a canonical tag you tell the search engines which version of the URL you want to appear during a search.
+The canonical tag may prevent search engines from confusing certain pages as duplicate content.
+When you set a canonical tag you tell the bots which version of the URL you want to appear in search.

 You Have a Google Penalty

-Penalties can also prevent your site from ranking in Google’s search results.There are two types of Google penalties:
+Penalties can also prevent your website from ranking in Google’s search results.

 - Manual: This is when Google removes or demotes your site in their search results.
 It happens when a Google employee manually reviews your website and finds that it doesn’t comply with their Webmaster Guidelines.